Foie gras: Animal research

 The process of force-feeding can make animals sick by stressing the liver.
 If the stress is prolonged, excess protein may build up and clump together as amyloids, consumption of which has been found to induce amyloidosis in laboratory mice.
 It has been hypothesized this may be a route of transmission in humans too, and so be a risk for people with inflammatory complaints such as rheumatoid arthritis.

 Legislation and bans

 Several countries and regions have laws against force-feeding or the sale or importation of foie gras; even where it is legal, some retailers have ceased selling it.

+In Switzerland, foie gras production has been prohibited since 1978 and force-feeding is explicitly banned since 2008.

+In Europe, force-feeding is only legal in 5 of the 27 member states: France, Belgium, Hungary, Bulgaria, Spain.
 In 2017, foie gras production was banned in Brussels, a largely symbolic measure because of the small number of producers within the city limits.
-Belgium is one of several countries that continues to produce foie gras legally.